Where to find the best pizzas in Hanoi?

 Facebook : https://www.facebook.com/Pizza4Ps

-We only recently discovered this relatively new pizzeria located in the center of Truc Bach, thanks to our followers.
+We discovered this pizzeria located in the center of Truc Bach a few years ago, thanks to our followers.

 Pizza Bella is a very modest establishment with limited seating, comprised mainly of small tables situated streetside.
 However, do not allow appearances to fool you – the pizzas are good.
 We found their Neapolitan-style pizzas on par with a lot of places mentioned in this article.